Atomic Physics/FLYonPIC

 Model Overview

-FLYonPIC is based on tracking the atomic state of ions as a particle attribute of ion macro particles, with each “macro-ion” representing a phase space sample of exactly one atomic state.
+FLYonPIC is based on tracking the atomic state of ions as a particle attribute of ion macro particles, with each “macro-ion” representing a phase space density sample of exactly one atomic state.

 Note

-Example: (1s^2)(2s^1 2p^2) and (1s^2)(2p^3) would be considered the same state (2,3,0, …) by FLYonPIC.
+Example: (1s^2)(2s^1 2p^2) and (1s^2)(2p^3) would be considered the same atomic state (2,3,0, …) by FLYonPIC.

 This rate equation is solved in FLYonPIC by a Monte Carlo solver for every macro-ion individually and time dependent.